 We have seen that Kripke semantics provides a sound and complete semantics for intuitionistic logic.
 But one drawback of this semantics is that it does not explain what makes arguments performed in constructive logic special: namely, that they are effective.
-The aim of this chapter is to introduce an interpretation of $HA^{\omega}$ which attempts to make the constructive content of proofs performed in $HA^{\omega}$ explicit.
-Indeed, there are several ways of doing this and the often quite subtle differences between various "realizability" interpretations make for a fascinating research area.
-Here, however, we confine ourselves to introducing just one such interpretation, namely Kreisel's modified realizability (from the 1960s).
+The aim of this chapter is to introduce an interpretation of HA^ω which makes the constructive content of proofs performed in HA^ω explicit.
+Indeed, there are several ways of doing this and the often quite subtle differences between various "'realizability" interpretations make for a fascinating research area.
+Here, however, we confine ourselves to introducing just one such interpretation, namely Kreisel's modified realizability (from 1959).
 As the name suggests, it is a modification of the first realizability interpretation due to Kleene (from the 1940s).